2 Las Vegas security guards fatally shot in hotel-casino

 "I want you to know right now that this has nothing to do with terrorism," Capt.
 Robert Plummer told reporters outside the scene of the shooting.

 The shooting happened before 7 a.m. at Arizona Charlie's Decatur, which is located west of the Las Vegas Strip.
-According to police, the suspect ran from the hotel-casino after the shooting and into a nearby neighborhood where he tried to enter two homes but the residents were able to keep him out.
+According to police, the suspect, Christopher Olague, ran from the hotel-casino after the shooting and into a nearby neighborhood where he tried to enter two homes but the residents were able to keep him out.

 Police found him in a laundry room accessible through a garage of the second home after he appeared to have shot himself in the head, Lt.
 Dan McGrath said.

-According to McGrath, the suspect tried to enter the first home with the intention of stealing a car and also tried to take a vehicle on the street.
+According to McGrath, Olague tried to enter the first home with the intention of stealing a car and also tried to take a vehicle on the street.

-The gunman's condition wasn't immediately known but police said his wound was life-threatening.

 The victims' identities were not released.
 Police said the uniformed security guards were a man and a woman in their 40s and that one was armed.
+Their identities and their causes of death will be released by Clark County Coroner's Office.

 McGrath said the circumstances of what happened in the hotel room still unclear.